 It’s that easy!
 Once you’ve found the designs you love, they’re added directly into your drafts in Tailwind with the titles and links already loaded.
 You can easily add a description, add them to communities and loops and schedule them to post to Pinterest.

-Now as I said, you can do a lot with Tailwind Create, but the biggest reason to upgrade to Tailwind Create Plus is the ability to upload your own fonts to the platform.
+Now as I said, you can do a lot with Tailwind Create for free.
+But the biggest reason to upgrade your account is the ability to upload your own fonts to the platform.
 That’s going to help you take your pins to the next level.

 Support me for free by sharing this post!
 You can also check out more of my Pinterest + Tailwind free Resources HERE and if you’re ready to take the leap and join the Pinterest Playbook Course, click HERE.